-In the bottom-row panels of Figure 10 we display and compare the total contributions and payouts by country in the Dolls scheme vs. in our scheme.
-We see that the implied transfers in the Dolls (2019) scheme are smaller in magnitude than in our EA-URS scheme.
+In the bottom-row panels of Figure 10 we display and compare the total contributions and payouts by country in the Dolls scheme vs. our EA-URS scheme.
+We see that the implied transfers in the Dolls (2019) scheme are smaller in magnitude than in our scheme.
 While Spain (ES) is the main net recipient over the analyzed period in both schemes, in our scheme this is financed primarily through borrowing (see Figure 7), while in Dolls (2019) Germany is the largest net contributor, as the scheme is required to be balanced ex-post.

-We also ran a simulation of the EA-URS in which we calibrated the scheme's maximum debt limit to 21.5bln euro, so that the scheme is balanced ex-post (it has zero cumulative deficit in 2019), as assumed in the Dolls (2019) scheme.
-In this simulation, displayed on Figure A7, Spain receives lower total payouts overall (about 75bln, as compared to 150bln in the unconstrained scheme), with reductions in the years for which the scheme's debt limit binds.
-Naturally, as in Figure 8, the degree of consumption smoothing in our scheme is reduced in the period 2011-2016, when the debt limit binds, but it remains almost perfect for the rest of years in our data period.
+We also ran a EA-URS simulation in which we set the scheme's maximum debt limit to 21.5bln euro, calibrated so that the scheme is balanced ex-post (it has zero cumulative deficit in 2019), as assumed in the Dolls (2019) scheme.
+In this simulation, displayed on Figure A7, Spain receives lower total payouts over the period of analysis (about 75bln, compared to 150bln in the unconstrained scheme), with reductions in the years for which the scheme's debt limit binds.
+Naturally, as in Figure 8, the degree of consumption smoothing in the EA-URS scheme is reduced in the period 2011-2016, when the debt limit binds, but it remains almost perfect for the rest of years in our data period.

-There are two main takeaways from these comparisons.
-First, requiring the scheme to be balanced over a relatively short or arbitrarily chosen period reduces its ability to smooth UI expenditures.
-Instead, allowing the scheme to borrow in years when many countries have high unemployment is optimal, while each country (and hence the scheme as a whole) achieves balance over a sufficiently long time horizon.
-Second, better consumption smoothing is obtained if the contribution and payout triggers are defined relative to an anchor rate (in our scheme, the country median unemployment rate), without requiring year-on-year increases or decreases in unemployment.
+We draw two main takeaways from these comparisons.
+First, requiring the reinsurance scheme to be balanced over a relatively short or exogenously chosen time period reduces its ability to smooth out the unemployment risk.
+Instead, allowing the scheme to borrow in years in which many countries have high unemployment is optimal, while having each country (and hence the scheme as a whole) achieve balance over a sufficiently long time horizon.
+Second, better UI expenditure smoothing is obtained if the contribution and payout triggers are defined relative to an anchor rate (in our scheme, the country median unemployment rate), without requiring year-on-year increases or decreases in unemployment.